 Students who opt to go to a UTC can expect to study in up to two specialisms in addition to opportunity for GCSEs and A Levels.

-There is no UTC in H&F and the nearest one is based in Lambeth:
+There is no UTC in H&F. The nearest one (10 miles away) is based in Middlesex: